 5. Shah Cheragh, Shiraz

 This building may look like an unsuspecting funerary monument on the outside, but its glittering interior transports you to another world.
-Filled with glass tiles that bounce the light in every direction, this monument has been a pilgrimage site since the 14th century.
+It’s insides are lined with glass tiles that bounce the light in every direction, and intricate geometric designs that create a stunning otherworldly light show.
+This monument has been a pilgrimage site since the 14th century.